6 Ways To Spot A Payday Loan Scam

 In these scams, a “representative” of a collection agency who claims to be acting on behalf of a loan company tells victims they must pay their outstanding balance on a payday loan.
 Unfortunately, the caller is a scammer trying to rip them off or steal their identity.

-In many payday loan scams, victims may have applied for a payday loan but not yet completed the application, or they may have submitted the application but not yet received the funds.
-In these scenarios, the victim has unknowingly applied for a loan with an illegitimate company which proceeds to sell the victim’s information to a third party.
+In many payday loan scams, victims may have applied for a payday loan but have not yet completed it or submitted it but have not yet received the funds.
+In these scenarios, the victim has unknowingly applied for a loan with an illegitimate company, which proceeds to sell the victim’s information to a third party.
 This way, the caller can appear to be an authentic loan collector because they know lots of information about the victim.

 If you’ve applied for a payday loan, be on the lookout for these six red flags: